genilab/genilab.github.io/JOINING.md

 Find out ideas for research projects within the scope of our [Research Interests](README.md#scope) through:

 * [Research Community Papers](https://medium.com/generative-intelligence-lab/community-papers-series-ebacc91b47ea) explain the topics around our key research focus, providing an overview around the concepts, research challenges, and ideas for research projects **suitable for Ph.D. and Master programs**.
-* [Industry Use Cases](./EXERCISES.md#industry-use-cases) provides ideas for projects related to industry use cases.
-The exercises are rooted in practical concepts of Generative Intelligent System, like Prompt Engineering, RAG, Agents, Hybrid AI, and others.These projects can be executed as a hobby, course exercise,and some work as **reference for Master programs**.
+* [Industry Use Cases](./EXERCISES.md#industry-use-cases) provides a list of compiled ideas related to industry use cases.
+These prospective projects are rooter in practical concepts of Generative Intelligent System, like Prompt Engineering, RAG, Agents, Hybrid AI, and others.They can be executed as a hobby, course exercise, or as a [reference for Master programs](#masters-researcher).

 ---